Is it complex? Break it down!

 Let’s consider the following business process:

-the system, at checkout, converts a shipping cart into an order.
+At checkout, the system converts a shopping cart into an order.
 Once converted, the process proceeds to fulfill and prepare the order for shipment.
 When the order is shipped, an invoice is issued and marked as due based on its payment terms.
-Later on, the order management system checks for overdue invoices.
+Later, the order management system checks for overdue invoices.

-In theory, we can have a ginormous saga handling all that I’ve described so far.
+In theory, we can have a ginormous saga handling everything I’ve described.

 It’s not a technical issue